Detecting Vulnerabilities in Encrypted Software Code while Ensuring Code Privacy: Evaluation

-\textbf{Lexer and ITL Translator.} The second module in \name\, is the ITL Converter, which includes sub-modules Lexer and ITL Translator.
+\textbf{ITL Converter.} In \name's implementation, the ITL Converter module includes the Lexer and the ITL Translator, so we evaluate these components separately.
 The Lexer took approximately 32 ms to process all 7 webapps, which consisted of over 4,200 lines of code (LoC) spread over 80 files.
-As expected, the tendency is for the execution time to increase with the number of LoC and files.
-More LoC implies more tokens and data flows to be processed, and more files implies more system calls, which is also time-consuming.
-For the ITL Translator, some webapps took approximately the same time to process as in the Lexer, while others took almost double the time.
+As expected, the execution time tends to increase with the number of LoC and files.
+More LoC implies more tokens and data flows to process, and more files implies more system calls, which is also time-consuming.
+For the ITL Translator (Trans), some apps took approximately the same time to process as in the Lexer, while others took almost double the time.
 We believe this is due to the number of LoC and also the number of tokens per LoC in those applications, as this module needs to convert all LexTokens to ITL.

-\textbf{Relationship Finder and Encryptor.} We tested the Relationship Finder in three scenarios: $(i)$ with the Encryptor module disabled (RF -Enc in the table); $(ii)$ with \emph{DET} and \emph{RND} encryption of the index (RF +Enc); and $(iii)$ additionally with \emph{ORE} encryption of line numbers and control flow (RF +ORE).
+\textbf{Data \& Control Flows Extractor and Encryptor.} We tested the Data \& Control Flows Extractor in three scenarios: $(i)$ with the Encryptor module disabled (DCF -Enc in the table); $(ii)$ with \emph{DET} and \emph{RND} encryption of the index (DCF +Enc); and $(iii)$ additionally with \emph{ORE} encryption of line numbers and control flow (DCF +ORE).
 We separated the evaluation of ORE as it increases overhead by a large fraction.

-As expected, the Relationship Finder by itself adds little overhead to the solution.
+As expected, the Data \& Control Flows Extractor by itself adds little overhead to the solution.
 However, with \emph{DET} and \emph{RND} encryptions, this overhead grows by a large percentage, as many encryptions have to be done per index entry.
 Still, this overhead can be considered practical, as even in the worst case (WackoPicko webapp, with 36 files and 2,099 LoC) this module took only 32 ms to conclude. \emph{ORE} encryptions, however, can increase overhead by an order of magnitude in some cases.
 This is due to the complexity of the encryption algorithm and also the number of encryptions (four) per index entry.

+The column \textit{Code Privacy Phase Total} in Table~\ref{tab:lexTrans} shows the sum of all steps described so far, with additional encryption (\emph{DET} and \emph{RND}) and \emph{ORE} overheads as a percentage, for the convenience of the reader.